north bay trumpet

 - Take care to keep each set of parts

-(button, cap, spring, guide, and pads) with its valve (do
+(button, cap, spring, guide, and pads) with its piston

 - Clean the underside of the top valve